 - Pros and Cons of PDF patterns

-And just like last week, I will list out my favorite PDF/Digital pattern companies and their links below this video.
+And just like my other sewing pattern videos, I will list out my favorite PDF/Digital pattern companies and their links below this video.

 Please remember to read out all the instructions of how to create the patterns BEFORE purchasing.
 That way you can try to avoid an unhappy experience.